Skip to content

 What size material can a forestry mulcher handle?

 Our tracked loader with a mulcher head chews through brush, greenbrier, saplings, and trees up to about 6–8 inches in diameter comfortably, and larger stems with more time.
-Past a certain size it's slower and harder on the head, so for stands of big mature timber I'll tell you honestly whether mulching or conventional removal makes more sense.
+Past a certain size it's slower and harder on the head, so for stands of big mature timber we'll tell you honestly whether mulching or conventional removal makes more sense.

 Will the brush grow back after mulching?

 Some of it will.
 Scrub oak and greenbrier in particular send up new growth from the roots — that's the nature of Pinelands vegetation.
 Mulching sets it way back and gives you a clean slate, but if you want to keep it down long-term you'll want a maintenance pass or a follow-up plan.
-I'll tell you up front what to expect from whatever's on your lot rather than pretend one pass makes it disappear forever.
+We'll tell you up front what to expect from whatever's on your lot rather than pretend one pass makes it disappear forever.

 Is forestry mulching better than bulldozing?